Quicr/quicr-protocol-spec/moq-proto.md

 SUBSCRIBE_CANCEL
 {
     SUBSCRIPTION_ID (Number64)
-    NAMES           [Number128..]
     Reason       (Optional String)
 }
 ```
 Field SUBSCRIPTION_ID MUST match the equivalent field in
 the `SUBSCRIBE` message to which this reply applies.
-If NAMES field is empty, all the names associated with the
-given SUBSCRIPTION_ID are understood to be cancelled.
 The Reason is an optional string provided for application
-consumption.
+consumption. `SUBSCRIBE_CANCEL` message implies canceling

-CJ - it seems weird to need both name and sub-id
+of all the subscriptions for the given SUBSCRIPTION_ID.

 ## Fragmentation and Reassembly